 Family discussion of your college choices over the summer is vital and might well be aided by a book like the Fiske Guide to Colleges, which also has an outstanding iPad app.
 You should write or email to any school whose program looks attractive to you.
-The New Rules of College Admissions edited by Stephen Kramer and Michael London is an excellent overview of the college search and application process.
+College Admission 101 by the Princeton Review’s Robert Franek provides sound advice on the college search and application process.
 Where You Go Is Not Who You’ll Be, by Frank Bruni is an outstanding read for students and parents.
 If you enjoy listening to podcasts, I recommend the “Getting In” podcast from Slate.
 It’s outstanding.

 You may have heard about the new “The Coalition for Access, Affordability, and Success,” also called the “Coalition Application.”
-More than 90 colleges will begin accepting this new application platform this school year, many in addition to the Common Application or their own application.
-Because it is brand new and untested, we strongly encourage students to not used the Coalition App, and instead use the Common Application.
-We’ll support students who use the Coalition Application.
+More than 100 colleges accept this new application platform.
+Nearly all also use the Common Application or their own application.
+Because it is new, we strongly encourage students to not use the Coalition App and instead use the Common Application.
+We will support students who use the Coalition Application.
 By applying on the Common App, students ensure faster delivery of their materials.

 You may hear about ZeeMe (www.zeemee.com), a free web-based service designed to help students market themselves to colleges and universities.
 Some colleges and universities are using ZeeMe, but none require it.
 Feel free to check it out and use it if you’d like.
 We’ve also heard good things about Raise.me, a new micro-scholarship service that is brand new and getting good reviews.

 Do not submit any applications this summer.
 All applications must be reviewed by your college counselor before being submitted.
 No essay is to be submitted unless a Northwood college counselor reads it first.
-See the enclosed “What Students and Parents Need to Know about Senior Year and the College Application Process” for more important information.
+See “What Students and Parents Need to Know about Senior Year and the College Application Process” for additional important information.